 A. Shift Differential: All shift work performed between the hours of 7:00 p.m. and 7:00 a.m. shall be considered night work for all Commissioned staff.
-Payment for night work, in addition to regular compensation, shall be made at the rate of six percent (6%) of base salary for those hours worked between 7:00 p.m. and 7:00 a.m. except as provided herein.
+Payment for night work, in addition to regular compensation, shall be made at the rate of seven (7%) of base salary for those hours worked between 7:00 p.m. and 7:00 a.m. except as provided herein.
 If an employee works a shift of which at least fifty percent (50%) of the hours are between 7:00 p.m. and 7:00 a.m. the employee shall be paid the differential for the entire shift.

 An employee who, at the direction of management, is reassigned from a bid shift eligible for the differential to a shift which is not eligible for the differential shall continue to receive night shift differential for the remainder of the shift bid excluding any reassignment for purposes of any type of training.
-An employee who is reassigned for purposes of light duty resulting from an on-the-job injury from a bid shift eligible for the differential to a shift which is not eligible for the differential shall continue to receive night shift differential for the remainder of the shift bid.
+An employee who is reassigned for purposes of light duty resulting from an on-the-job injury from a bid shift eligible for the differential shall continue to receive night shift differential for the differential to a shift which is not eligible for the differential shall continue to receive night shift differential for the remainder of the shift bid.
+This continuation of night shift differential for the remainder of the shift bid.
 This continuation of night shift differential for the remainder of the shift bid shall not apply to any light duty shift reassignment resulting from an off-the-job injury.
 There shall be no carryover of night shift differential on a non-qualifying shift from one shift bid to another shift bid.
+(Revised 7-1-09)